Is Using Instagram Beneficial to Well-being?

 What they found

-Firstly, the researchers found that the desire to belong did predict the frequency of viewing posts, liking posts and posting images on Instagram.
-This is explained by the fact that the more motivated a person is for a desire to belong the more often they will behave in a way (using Instagram) which achieves this goal.
-In other words, people who are motivated by the desire for social connection, will use Instagram to foster interaction with other users by inviting comments and likes on their posts.
+Firstly, the researchers found that the desire to belong did predict the frequency of viewing posts, liking posts, and posting images on Instagram.
+This is explained by the fact that the more motivated a person is for a desire to belong the more often they will behave in a way (using Instagram) that achieves this goal.
+In other words, people who are motivated by the desire for social connection will use Instagram to foster interaction with other users by inviting comments and likes on their posts.

 However, being motivated by a sense of belonging only predicted some of the measures of social support.
 A possible explanation for this is that a person who values feeling a sense of belonging would also value interpersonal interactions, and build relationships and networks of support offline and online.
 It is also possible that other factors might determine the relationship between belonging and social support.

-Overall than it seems that Instagram use has some benefits for our well-being in giving users a sense of belonging.
+Overall then, it seems that Instagram use has some benefits for our well-being in giving users a sense of belonging.